Private Parties

 BOLD is thrilled to host the next installment of Bold Coffee & Books Club!

 Join us every first Tuesday of the month for a cozy book club celebrating BIPOC and other marginalized authors across all genres.
-For this installment, we’re reading The Vegetarian by Han Kang–available for purchase right here at Bold Coffee and Books.
+For this installment, we’re reading The Body Is Not an Apology by Sonya Renee Taylor–available for purchase right here at Bold Coffee and Books.

 This group is hosted by Jana Corbett.
 This is a warm, welcoming space to share coffee, conversation, and community.
 Come get cozy this winter and spring with us!